Website search

 Bridgend Carers Centre

 Bridgend Carers Centre works with Young Carers and Young Adult Carers to provide emotional and practical support to allow youngsters to manage their caring role alongside their education.
-The centre works with schools to support young carers from age five upwards to identify those with caring responsibilities and to help set up support networks.
+The centre works with all primary, comprehensive schools and colleges to support young carers from ages 5 to 25 to identify those with caring responsibilities and to help set up support networks.